maxdata/basic-components/README.md

 # JinjaX Component Library

-This project provides a collection of UI components using JinjaX, an enhanced version of Jinja templates.
+This project provides a collection of UI components using [JinjaX](https://jinjax.scaletti.dev/), a component library for Jinja templates.
-It directly ports components from shadcn/ui to JinjaX, maintaining compatibility in usage and style.
+It directly ports components from [shadcn/ui](https://ui.shadcn.com/) to JinjaX, maintaining compatibility in usage and style.
-Client side interactivity is implemented via Alpine.js and styling via Tailwind.css.
+Client side interactivity is implemented via [Alpine.js](https://alpinejs.dev/) and styling via [Tailwind.css](https://tailwindcss.com/).

-The goal is to equip developers using server-side rendering frameworks, such as FastAPI or Flask, with high-quality, accessible components that behave similarly to their React counterparts.
-Components can be further extended with HTMX to create dynamic interfaces.
+The goal is to equip developers using server-side rendering frameworks, such as FastAPI or Flask, with high-quality, responsive components that behave similarly to their React counterparts.
+Components can be further extended with [HTMX](https://htmx.org/) to create dynamic interfaces.

 Features